 One of the greatest indicators of self-love is whether you feel okay with potentially being single for a very long time.
 If you feel really great about who you are, if you like your own company and if you’ve found meaning in your own existence, you won’t have a desperate need for a partner.
 When choosing a partner, it will be because of their own merits.

 On the other hand, if you don’t feel okay with being single, you will choose a partner out of lack and fear.
 Your desire to be validated makes you act in a clingy, needy, jealous way that eventually destroys the attraction the other person may have felt for you.
 In romance, there are few things as repelling as desperation and lack of self-love.
 We want the other person to choose us because they love who we are, not because they urgently need us to fix their own issues.

 Loving yourself is, at the same time, complex and simple, difficult and easy.
 It can take years or it can be accomplished in an instant.

 It begins with understanding what self-love really means.
-Loving yourself does not mean being perfect or believing you’re perfect.
+Loving yourself does not mean being perfect (or believing that you are).
 It’s about being perfectly okay with being imperfect.

 Obviously this can be a challenge.
 We’ve spent years believing that we aren’t good enough and that there are parts of ourselves we need to correct or hide.
 We all have imperfections, insecurities, things we’re not good at, and throughout life we struggle to correct or compensate for them.